ejpsoil/soildata-assimilation-guidance/docs/tools/rml.md

 The RML tools apply data transformations according to a set of rules recorded in a YAML file.
 This file must respect a specific syntax, named [YARRRML](https://rml.io/yarrrml/spec/).
-This specification defines a number of sections (or environments) in the YAML file that laid out the structure of the resulting triples.
+This specification defines a number of sections (or environments) in the YAML file that lay out the structure of the resulting triples.

 The first of these sections is named `prefixes` and provides the space for the